bveseli/state-tracking-crasp/README.md

 # Algebraic Decomposition Theory for Transformer Length Generalization

-This repository corresponds to the paper "Algebraic Decomposition Theory for Transformer Length Generalization" [link incoming].
+This repository corresponds to the paper ["Algebraic Decomposition Theory for Transformer Length Generalization"](https://arxiv.org/abs/2608.13433).

 ### What this code does